TomasHubelbauer/svg-screencast/readme.md

 The generated screencast can be downloaded and inspected with the [Inspector].

+### Converter

+The converter allows for extracting screenshots - frames - of a video and using them to generate a screencast.
+It is useful as a benchmark of both the fidelity and performance of SVG Screencast.
+To access it, serve this repository (e.g.:
+`python3 -m http.server` and http://localhost:8000) and click on *Converter*.

+The generated screencast can be downloaded and inspected with the [Inspector].

 ### Inspector

 The inspector allows viewing transitions from one from to another and the patch